 - Has a sensor of 1-inch with a 3X crop

 - Comes with a high definition OLED EVF

 - Maximum continuous shooting rate at 12 fps

 - 4K available both for photos and videos

 - Features BlueTooth and WiFi connectivity

-- DC Vario-Elmarit lenses with a 16X zoom
+- DC Vario-Elmarit lenses with a 16X maximum zoom capability

 4. Panasonic LUMIX FZ1000 II 20.1MP Digital Camera

 If you want a megazoom camera with a large sensor and excellent performance in times of darkness and a little color, then this Panasonic LUMIX is your friend.